 Most participants use a WordPress.com account with the same theme as all other participants for the course and then work on their WordPress.org account later on at home.

-No. The only time you would need to modify your WordPress site with PHP would be when integrating some plugins – but that’s only in WordPress.org.
+No. The only time you might need to modify your WordPress site with PHP would be when integrating or customising some plugins – but that’s only in WordPress.org.
 In this case, clear instructions are given within a text file with the plugin.
 Other than that, you would not be changing any of the PHP files.

 It’s all ready to use and you just have to learn where to go and how to put it all together – believe me, it’s simple.

 Yes, of course.
 All participants are very welcome to e-mail me with further questions regarding anything we covered during the course.
-I enjoy seeing blogs and sites developing, so let the questions roll!
+I enjoy seeing blogs and sites developing, so let the questions roll in!

 Oh yes, there are.
 WordPress powers over 202 million websites worldwide, here is a handful of them: